perfectpanel/extlib-elephant.io/README.md

 ## Installation

-We are suggesting you to use composer, with the following: `php composer.phar require elephantio/elephant.io`.
+We are suggesting you to use composer, with the following: `composer require perfectpanel/elephant.io`.
 For other ways, you can check the release page, or the git clone urls.

 ## Usage